mwaters-phd/plan-flexibility-tools/README.md

 When the formula cannot be relaxed any further without its treewidth exceeding the input value, the final constraint formula is returned.

 In this program, constraint formulae are implemented as constraint satisfaction problems (CSPs).
-The output to the MKTR is a CSP of bounded treewidth, each solution to which represents a different re-instantiation of the input plan.
+The output to the MKTR is a CSP of bounded treewidth, each solution to which represents a different reinstantiation of the input plan.

 ## Running MKTR